Backup and Restore

 NetFlow data is not backed up when you back up Catalyst Center's automation and Assurance data.

 • Automation data consists of Catalyst Center databases, credentials, file systems, and files.
-The automation backup is a full backup.
+The automation backup is a backup of all data.

 • The Assurance data consists of network assurance and analytics data.
-The first backup of Assurance data is a full backup.
+The first backup of Assurance data is a backup of all data.
 After that, backups are incremental.

 Important